 What is the Fund to be used for?

-The CAF must be used to assist non-government schools transitioning to the Direct Measure of Income (DMI) funding arrangements, and an agreed minimum percentage of funding is quarantined to directly assist regional schools to transition.
+The CAF must be used to assist non-government schools during transition to the Government’s recurrent funding arrangements, and an agreed minimum percentage of funding is quarantined to directly assist regional schools to transition.

 The CAF must also be used to assist schools affected by unexpected special circumstances such as COVID-19, drought, bushfires and other natural disasters, particularly where this creates short-term financial difficulty for the school.